Rodney Williams: Early life

 Rodney is the son of Ernest Emmanuel Williams, the former Antigua Labour Party (ALP) parliamentary representative for the St Paul constituency and Irene B. Williams, a professional educator in Antigua and Barbuda.

 Education

 Williams attended the Antigua Grammar School in St. John's, upon graduating he taught at his alma mater for a year.
 He then studied medicine at the University of the West Indies, Mona, where he received his MBBS degree in Medicine and Surgery in 1976.
 From 1978, after completing his Internship at the Queen Elizabeth Hospital in Barbados, he pursued his private medical practice in Antigua & Barbuda.

 Early career

-Rodney entered politics in 1984 as the Member of Parliament for the St Paul constituency, that had been previously represented by his father.
+Rodney entered politics in 1984 as the Member of Parliament for the St Paul constituency, which had been previously represented by his father.
 Between 1992 and 2004, he served in the cabinet as a minister, holding variously or jointly the portfolios of education, culture, technology, economic development, tourism, and environment.
 He represented St Paul up to 2004 when he lost his seat in the 2004 general election, when his Antigua Labour Party lost to the United Progressive Party.